Cytogence/mmu-hsa-ortho-scatter/README.md

 pip install pandas requests matplotlib numpy
 ```

 > **Note:** Online ortholog fetching requires outbound HTTPS to Ensembl BioMart.
-If your environment is offline, generate an ortholog CSV first (see below) and pass it via `--orthologs`.
+If your environment is offline or BioMart is down, use the precomputed ortholog option (see below).

 ---